 In addition to the summation, any commutative and associative operation can be performed using this primitive.
 Example operations include sum, max, min, count, and product operations.
 Operations such as average can be performed by using Sum operation together, adding an additional element (dimension) to the vector to count the number of data products.
 Due to the associative and commutative nature of the operations, AllReduce has the ability to start combining the values as soon as at least one mapper completes the execution.
 It also allows the AllReduce implementations to use reduction trees or bidirectional exchanges to optimize the AllReduce computation and communication.

-It is also possible to allow users to specify a post-process function that executes after the AllReduce communication.
+It is possible to allow users to specify a post-process function that executes after the AllReduce communication.
 This function can be used to perform a simple operation on the AllReduce result or to check for the iteration termination condition.
 This function would be executed in each worker node after all the AllReduce data has been received by them.

 list<Key, IOpRedValue> PostOpRedProcess(list<Key, IOpRedValue> opRedResult);